learnbin.net nav logo

 Molecular weight of polymers eq 07

-In monodispersed system,
+In a monodispersed system,

 • Mw = Mn.